LGN520/farreach-public/tech_report.md

 	+ Errno 22 of bind/sendto: wrong parameter
 		* NOTE: sizeof(struct sockaddr) != sizeof(struct sockaddr_ll), you must give precise length
 	+ Sth adds two extra bytes (both of zero) at the end of packet: unkown reason
+	+ Invalid status of 128
+		* Small/big endian is based on byte not bit